 But there’s more.
 So read on for further inspiration.

 Preparing for medical school, although I do my best to give some good advice, is very case-specific.
 Different countries have different processes.
-As well as pre-entry examinations and complex application processes too.
+As well as pre-entry examinations.

 This is exactly what YouTuber Ali Abdaal did with a couple of friends from Cambridge University.
 They built out a course around the UK pre-med exam, the BMAT.
 And delivered it both in-person and online.